TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-french-en.md

 - You only want VOSTFR, in this case you will ignore any mention of **MULTi Custom Formats** and give the [{{ radarr['cf']['french-vostfr']['name'] }}](/Radarr/Radarr-collection-of-custom-formats/#vostfr) Custom Format a score of `1000`.

 !!! warning "Attention"
-    It is not really recommended to put any of the VF Custom Formats (VFF, VFQ, VQ, VFI, VF2) to a negative score.
+    It is not really recommended to put any of the VF Custom Formats (VFF, VFQ, VQ, VFB, VFI, VF2) to a negative score.
 Instead increase the score of your preferred audio.

 {! include-markdown "../../includes/french-guide/radarr-french-audio-version-en.md" !}